wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/data-transaction.md

 ## Fee

-The minimum fee for a data transaction is 0.001 WAVES per kilobyte, the value is rounded up to the thousandths.
+The minimum fee for a data transaction is 0.001 WAVES per kilobyte, the fee value is rounded up to the thousandths.

-If the transaction sender is a [dApp](/en/blockchain/account/dapp) or a [smart account](/en/blockchain/account/smart-account), by minimum fee is increased by 0.004 WAVES.
+If the transaction sender is a [dApp](/en/blockchain/account/dapp) or a [smart account](/en/blockchain/account/smart-account), the minimum fee is increased by 0.004 WAVES.

 ## JSON Representation